-Term Health meaning Local government meaning Balanced budget A budget that delivers break-even or a surplus Requirement for a local authority to set a budget that is sustainable and balanced, i.e. not making a surplus or a deficit after transfers to or from reserves.
-Service level agreement An agreement that may be used by commissioners and providers where the NHS standard contract does not apply.
+Term Health meaning Local government meaning Balanced budget A budget that delivers break-even or a surplus More formally known as the council tax setting requirement.
+A legal requirement for a local authority to set a budget that requires estimates of: Planned revenue income and expenditure for the year Allowances for contingencies Reserves it considers are required for future expenditure needs Reserves to meet an amount estimated by the authority to be a revenue account deficit for earlier years when setting the council tax requirements for an authority.
+Where expenditure exceeds income, this is defined as the council tax setting requirement (requiring the budget of the authority to be balanced) - not making a surplus/deficit after transfers to/from reserves.
+Section 114 of the Local Government Act 1988 requires a report to be made if there is/is likely to be unlawful expenditure or an unbalanced budget.
+Serious consequences could follow this.
+Sound procedures and consultation are recommended before doing so.3 Service level agreement An agreement that may be used by commissioners and providers where the NHS standard contract does not apply.
 An agreement between the provider and user of a service setting out the service to be provided and the associated charges.
 Consolidation The requirement for individual NHS bodies' accounts to be included in a consolidated set of accounts with other bodies under common control.
-A common example in provider organisations is where a related healthcare charity has the same management structure and therefore needs to be consolidated into an overall group.
-NHS Improvement prepares a set of accounts consolidating all foundation trusts' accounts.
-NHS England consolidates CCGs accounts into its own.
-All NHS bodies' accounts are consolidated into the Department of Health's accounts.
-Where local authorities have subsidiaries and interests in other entities that are material they will be consolidated into their statements of account.
+NHS Improvement prepares a set of accounts consolidating all foundation trusts' accounts, as well as another set consolidating all NHS providers' accounts.
+NHS England consolidates CCGs' accounts into its own.
+All NHS bodies' accounts are consolidated into the DHSC's accounts.
+NHS bodies may have material subsidiaries that are consolidated into their accounts in accordance with accounting standards.
+These could be subsidiary companies or partnerships or charities where the NHS body is the corporate trustee of the charity.
+Where local authorities have subsidiaries and interests in other entities that are material, they will be consolidated into their statements of account.
 The consolidation therefore takes place at local authority level where the local authority is the parent.
 Local authorities' accounts are not consolidated except under the requirements for whole of government accounts (WGA).
 Local authorities prepare WGA returns to allow this to happen.
-General fund The taxpayers' equity in the CCG.
+General fund The taxpayers' equity in a CCG.
 It is where Parliamentary funding is shown in the accounts.
 The main revenue fund from which the cost of services and the council's operations are met.
 Incremental/ historical budget/ base budget The previous year's budget adjusted for all known changes and developments.
 The basis generally adopted as a starting point in preparing a council's budget for the coming financial year.
 It provides for the continuation of current policies and is updated to include a further year's estimated inflation.
-Over-performance From a commissioner perspective, a contract that is overspending against its plan that is causing a financial pressure.
-The reverse may be the case for a healthcare provider that is reimbursed under the national tariff.
-A contract that is delivering above expectations and is considered to be a positive state delivering value for money.